Sharp a-contraction estimates for small extremal shocks

 \subsection{Step 1: Characterization and Uniqueness of Maxima}

-In this step, we study maxima of $D_{cont}$ in the set $\Pi_{C,s_0}$ and show that taking $C$ sufficiently large yields a unique maximum. \begin{proposition} For any $C$ sufficiently large and $s_0$ sufficiently small, there is a unique maximum $u^*$ in $\Pi_{C,s_0}$.
+In this step, we study maxima of $D_{cont}$ in the set $\Pi_{C,s_0}$ and show that taking $C$ sufficiently large yields a unique maximum. \begin{proposition} For any $C$ sufficiently large and $s_0$ sufficiently small, there is a unique maximum $u^*$ of $D_{cont}$ on $\Pi_{C,s_0}$.
 Moreover, $u^*$ is the unique point in $\bd\Pi_{C,s_0}$ satisfying the condition

 where $\nu(u)$ is the outward unit normal to $\bd\Pi_{C,s_0}$. \end{proposition}

 We begin by showing that a maxima cannot occur in the interior of $\Pi$. \begin{lemma} Say $u$ is a critical point of $D_{cont}$.
 Then, $u\in \bd \Pi$. \end{lemma}